The Problem with Long Chain Fatty Acid Degradation in Aerobic Systems

 Limitations of Aerobic Conditions

 The main difficulty in degrading long chain fatty acids in aerobic conditions the need for several extra steps compared to other foods.
 In the case of short chain fatty acids (which have a similar degradation pathway to LCFA), the shorter structure allows it to move directly through the inner mitochondrial membrane which is required in order for the mitochondria to perform the final step: β-Oxidation, the catabolic process mitochondria use to degrade fatty acids.
 Long chain fatty acids require the assistance of an extra amino acid called carnitine to transport the LCFA through the inner mitochondrial membrane (a process called the carnitine shuttle mechanism).
-In total, this process uses several additional enzymes and adds two steps to the process of degradation.
+In total, this process uses several additional biocatalysts and adds two steps to the process of degradation.

 The Difference in Anaerobic Systems